voglster/dashboard/README.md

 Dashboard App that turns a raspberry pi and a tv into a useful application

+Looking for help? or want to talk to me?
+[Discord](https://discord.gg/RCNq2ap)

 I have this running on a raspberry pi zero at home

 # Quick Start to Run on your own machine without a PI: